FUB-HCC/wikidata-bot-request-analysis/db/README.md

 # Open Data Dump

-The database are dumped into following different files.
+The database is dumped as follows with two different formats.
 Note that the code-book for classifications is distributed among multiple tables.

 ```wikidata-research.sql ``` with a dialect of MySQL